ritabur/vp-portfolio/content/index.md

 footer:
   column1:
     title: Science and environment reporting
-    body: Specialized science and environment reporter and co-host an award-winning weekly programme on environment on the LRT RADIO.
+    body: Specialized science and environment reporter and co-host of an award-winning weekly programme on environment on the LRT RADIO.
   column2:
     title: Crafted radio documentaries
     body: Author of 30+ original radio features on history, culture, science and nature since 2006.
   column3:
     title: Training and discussion facilitation
-    body: Science and environmental communication training workshops for youth, researchers and environmental protection professionals.
-A course in radio documentary production, mentoring of audio producers and public discussion facilitation.
+    body: Experience conducting science and environmental communication training workshops for youth, researchers and environmental protection professionals.
+Teaching a course in radio documentary production, mentoring of audio producers and public discussion facilitation.
 ---